0xReki/0xreki.github.io/_posts/2021/2021-11-08-why-my-software-library-looks-so-random.md

 Some people claim you definitely need a Mac for that.
 I strongly disagree.
 Sure, Mac was the best for that at some point, but now, the actual audio interface and microphone and knowledge are more important than what base system you use.
-And Audacity is great for simple tasks, but if you need more it doesn't quite cut it.
+And Audacity is great for simple tasks, but if you require more it doesn't quite cut it.
 And if Audacity is enough for your needs, you don't need to buy a Mac for it.
 I mean, if you prefer Mac, that's your choice that's fine, just don't buy a Mac just to run Audacity.